OWRC/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 less than a value of [100]).
 Note that very limited information is returned by this view - its general use is as a source when interpolating geologic layers.

+#### V_SYS_PICK_PUSHDOWN_ALL

+This view returns non-bedrock borehole (using BH_BEDROCK_ELEV in D_BOREHOLE) locations that have a non-null BH_BOTTOM_ELEV.
+These are considered 'picks' for interpolation with regard to checking against interpolated bedrock surfaces.

 #### V_SYS_PTTW_EXPIRY_DATE_MAX